 Workshop 1, November 19-21, 2019, Luang Prabang

 The first regional workshop was held in Luang Prabang, Lao PDR, with participation from several other countries in the region where thiamine deficiency is a public health problem.
 Participating countries included, Lao PDR, Myanmar, Cambodia, Bhutan, Thailand, Vietnam and India (Assam and Kashmir).
 The aims of this workshop were: to bring experts and the most current knowledge about prevalence, assessment, and possibly interventions for thiamine deficiency; assess individual country situation and need; and to introduce the Technical Reference Materials (TRMs).
 Discussions focused on the inputs and activities needed to enable country officials to begin planning their TDD control program.

 Workshop 2, Late 2020, Cambodia

-The second regional workshop will be held with the same countries in 2020, using the TRMs as key resource but this time focusing on outputs, on the use of the knowledge provided by the surveillance information, and on maximizing program outcomes.
-As that workshop will occur in the last year of the initiative, findings from other Objectives will be available and will be incorporated in the TRMs as appropriate.
+The second regional workshop will be held with the same countries in 2020, using the TRMs as key resource but this time focusing on outputs, the use of the knowledge provided by the surveillance information, and on maximizing program outcomes.
+As that workshop will occur in the last year of the initiative, findings from other objectives will be available and will be incorporated in the TRMs as appropriate.